Online Summer Academy 2022: Questions & Answers

 The Summer Academy has taken place annually since 2017.
 The first three Summer Academies were held in Neudietendorf, Germany.
 In 2020 and 2021, the Summer Academy was held online.

-The evening programme is the Summer Academy's second pillar.
+The evening program is the Summer Academy's second pillar.
 Panel discussions and lectures invite the participants to engage with their fellow participants and topics beyond their workshops.

 Additionally, there are open spaces and networking opportunities throughout the week.
 That way, the participants can engage with each other, and share and exchange perspectives regarding the Summer Academy's theme, their workshops, their view on economics and the economy.